zzxwill/odps/intl.en-US/Best Practices/Optimize long tail computing.md

 ## Distinct long tail {#section_myf_5vd_5db .section}

-When a long tail occurs in a Distinct statement, the key splitting method does not apply.
+When a long tail occurs in a Distinct statement, the Key splitting method does not apply.
 You can consider other methods.

-**Solution**
+**Solution**:

 ```
 --Original SQL statement, with the null UID skipped